WassimTenachi/PhySO/README.md

 ### Virtual environment

-The package has been tested on Unix and OSX.
+The package has been tested on:
+- Linux
+- OSX (ARM & Intel)

+Running `physo` on Windows is not recommended.

 To install the package it is recommend to first create a conda virtual environment:
 ```
 conda create -n PhySO python=3.8
 ```